-Subsection (a) would provide statutory authority for the President to authorize the conduct of covert actions by departments, agencies or entities of the United States, including the Executive Office of the President, only when he determines such activities are necessary to support the foreign policy objectives of the United States and are important to the national security of the United States.
+Subsection (a) provides that the President may not authorize the conduct of covert actions by departments, agencies or entities of the United States, including the Executive Office of the President, unless he determines such activities are necessary to support identifiable foreign policy objectives of the United States and are important to the national security of the United States.
 This determination must be set forth in a "finding" that meets certain conditions.
 The importance of this requirement is underscored by Section 803 of the bill, discussed later, which prohibits expenditure of funds available to the U.S. Government to initiate any covert action unless and until such a presidential finding has been signed or otherwise approved in accordance with section 503.

 The current presidential approval provision in the Hughes-Ryan Amendment (22 U.S.C.
 2422) requires a finding by the President "that each such operation is important to the national security of the United States."
-The proposed new subsection 503(a) would require the President to make an additional determination that the activities "are necessary to support the foreign policy objectives of the United States."
+The proposed new subsection 503(a) would require the President to make an additional determination that the activities "are necessary to support identifiable foreign policy objectives of the United States."
 This conforms the statute to the Executive branch definition of "special activities" in section 3.4(h) of Executive Order 12333 which refers to "activities conducted in support of national foreign policy objectives abroad."
-The President should determine not only that the operation is important to national security, but also that it is necessary to support U.S. foreign policy objectives.
+The President should determine not only that the operation is important to national security, but also that it is necessary to support identifiable U.S. foreign policy objectives.
+The requirement that the foreign policy objectives in question must be "identifiable" is intended to prevent an overly general or speculative statement of objectives, to ensure that the foreign policy interests to be served by a covert action are well-thought out prior to approval and not contrived after the fact.
+Covert actions should be instruments of foreign policy, not a substitute for foreign policy.

 It is intended that the intelligence committees will establish procedures to obtain an analysis of this issue with respect to each finding as part of their routine oversight functions.